 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 1 Land Use & Development Goal 1: Community Form 7.
-Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. ~ The subject property is located on a primary collector roadway roughly 1⁄2 miles east of a major arterial roadway which provides access to goods, services, groceries, and employment centers.
-Demand and adequate infrastructure are available to serve a growing population.
+Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. ~ The proposal is located along a major arterial roadway served by public transit near major employment and activity centers.
 2 Land Use & Development Goal 1: Community Form 9.
 Ensure an appropriate transition between uses that are substan- tially different in scale and intensity or density of development.
 The transition may be achieved through methods such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions and setback requirements.
-V Appropriate transition between uses that are substantially different in scale and intensity or density of development will be provided as required by the Land Development Code.
-No transition is required or necessary between development of similar densities and intensities.
+V Appropriate transition between uses that are substantially different in scale and intensity or density of development will be provided.
+The site adjoins properties of similar densities and provides an appropriate transition from the major roadway through slightly higher densities to lower densities to the rear.
 3 Land Use & Development Goal 2: Community Form 9.
-Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. ~ The subject property is mostly vacant.
-Forty-eight additional housing units will be provisioned.
+Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. ✓ The subject property is mostly vacant.
+The 2 residences that appear on site will be removed, but 106 dwellings will be provided to make-up for the removal of these 2 properties.
 4 Land Use & Development Goal 3: Community Form 10.
 Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation.
-V All requirement of the MSD will be met, and the proposed district will accommodate through its development plan necessary buffer and detention at the rear of the property.
+V Environmental impacts will be mitigated through the district development plan and construction plan approval.
+Areas will contain drainage, floodplain compensation, and tree canopy preservation.
 5 Land Use & Development Goal 4: Community Form 2.
-Encourage preservation of dis- tinctive cultural features including landscapes, natural elements and built features. ~ The site does not appear to contain distinctive cultural features.
-All tree canopy required will be provided in accordance with the LDC will also be provided.
+Encourage preservation of dis- tinctive cultural features including landscapes, natural elements and built features. ✓ The site does not appear to contain distinctive cultural features and tree canopy will be preserved as required by the LDC.